jbasen/Crestron-Shelly/README.md

 https://youtu.be/ojDMNUlaZm4?si=dSLy5Il_0RiqQosd

 Once the BLU device is liked to a Shelly GEN 3 or Pro device using BTHOME, it is just a matter of setting up Action URLs to receive updates from the BLU device.

+V33 - Fixed problem with RGBW Plus module and other misc. bug fixes